Clicky

 TASMANIA

 Seafood Industry Tasmania (formerly Tasmania Seafood Industry Association) held a 2023 co-design workshop with southern rock lobster fishers, fisheries management representatives, marine conservation representatives, and a local modified gear developer to better understand whale interactions with Tasmanian fisheries.
-Findings from the workshop are informing the development of a Code of Practice specific to mitigating whale entanglements for southern rock lobster fishers and have promoted further research into innovative gear modifications with the potential to suit the fishery needs.
-Trials have yet to begin but are anticipated to be initiated in 2024.
+Findings from the workshop have informed the development of a Code of Practice specific to mitigating whale entanglements for southern rock lobster fishers and have promoted further research into innovative gear modifications with the potential to suit the fishery needs.
+Trials have yet to begin but will begin mid-2024.

 Final Report